NiklasKoehnecke/DoppelkopfFramework/readMe.md

  ```
  map.insert(std::make_pair("BotName", &createInstance<BotClass>));
 ```
- - The "BotName" has to be added in the player.csv together with a int in the line below
+ - The "BotName" has to be added in the player.csv together with a int in the same lane and an adjustment of the first number